 Yes!
 Double the ingredients and bake in a 9×13-inch baking dish for about 45 to 55 minutes.

 These bars will keep in an airtight container in the refrigerator for up to 3 days.
-If you have extra, you can freeze them individually for up to 3 months.
-When ready to eat, thaw in the fridge overnight and add desired toppings.
-You can eat them warm or cold – both ways taste delicious!
+You can eat them warm or cold – either is delicious!

 More Apple Desserts for Fall